...so many options for teaching English to little students in fun, interactive ways, they won't even realize that they are learning. ;-D

 I play a lot of games with my English students.
 Currently they range in age from three to eight years old, and most all of these games work for this age group.

-"My pirate ate gummy bears for dinner last night!"
+(may contain affiliate links) "My pirate ate gummy bears for dinner last night!"
 As an introduction to past tense irregular verbs we played a hilarious game which I have titled What did your Pirate eat for Dinner last Night.
-When I say "hilarious" what I actually mean is that my little students (age 6 and 8) were laughing hysterically, … Continue reading What did your Pirate eat for Dinner last Night?
+When I say "hilarious" what I actually mean is that my little students (age 6 and … Continue reading What did your Pirate eat for Dinner last Night?

 This is a great game to play at home with parents, nanny or grandparents.
 You might call it the "English Pizza" game.